anotheruser1458/handWrittenDigitCNN/README.md

 - [Deploy to Heroku](#deploy-to-heroku)

 # Usage
 Use the mouse to draw a digit on the canvas and click submit.
-In a few seconds, the model's prediction of what digit it thinks you drew will pop up in a box at the top of the screen. <br>
+In a few seconds, the model's prediction of what digit it thinks you drew will pop up in a box at the top of the screen.
+Try it out [here](http://www.imageguesser.xyz/). <br>

 https://user-images.githubusercontent.com/74911365/155085753-2fee649c-0af6-4c8a-9d80-57072a31c1fc.mp4